smartintruesdell/sb-lua_plugin_lib/README.md

 -- Require the Plugins module with useful utilities require "/scripts/lsl_plugin_util.lua"

--- Name should match the json patch above. local MODULE_NAME = "weapon"
+-- Name should match the name of the lua file. local MODULE_NAME = "weapon"

 -- Here, we add our first "Hook".
 This one will run AFTER the new/init script